Serapieum-of-alex/pyramids/docs/raster.rst

 - function that are related to spatial resolution, projection and coordinates of a raster.

-getRasterData
+read_array
 -------------
-- `getRasterData` get the basic data inside a raster (the array and the nodatavalue)
+- `read_array` get the array values for a given band in the raster

 Parameters
 ==========
-    src: [gdal.Dataset]
-        a gdal.Dataset is a raster already been read using gdal band : [integer]
+    band : [integer]
         the band you want to get its data.
 Default is 1